 Overall, operating expenses for Corporate Services increased 9% for 2012 compared to 2011, primarily due to an increase in salaries and benefits.
-This increase was primarily the result of higher share-based compensation and bonus expense due to improved results relative to the performance criteria.
+This increase was primarily the result of higher share-based compensation and bonus expense due to improved results relative to the respective incentive compensation performance targets.